Harriet Brooks: Career

+Barnard College and marriage controversy (1905–1906)

 In 1905, Brooks was appointed to the faculty of Barnard College in New York City and for two years she did not research but teach.
 When in 1906, she became engaged to a Columbia University physics professor, Dean Laura Gil of Barnard responded by saying "that whenever your marriage does take place it ought to end your official relationship with the college".
 This began a heated exchange of letters, in which Brooks conveyed that she felt she had a duty to both her profession and her sex to continue her work even after marriage.
 Brooks was backed by the head of Barnard's physics department, Margaret Maltby.
 However, Dean Gil cited the college's trustees, who argued that one could not be both a married woman and a successful academic.
 Brooks broke off her engagement and agreed to stay at Barnard.

+European period and research connections (1906–1907)

 In the summer of 1906, Brooks moved to a retreat in the Adirondack Mountains run by John and Prestonia Martin, two prominent Fabian Socialists.
 Through the Martins, she became acquainted with Russian author Maxim Gorky.
 In October 1906, Brooks travelled with Gorky and a group of other Russians to the Italian island of Capri.
 During this time, Brooks met Marie Curie, and shortly after started working as one of Curie's staff at the Institut du Radium in Paris, France.
-Though none of Brooks' research was published under her name during this period, her contributions were considered valuable and she was cited in three contemporary articles published under the aegis of the Curie Institute.
-During this time, Brooks secured her a position at the University of Manchester.
+Although none of Brooks' research was published under her name during this period, her contributions were considered valuable and she was cited in three contemporary articles published under the aegis of the Curie Institute.

+During this time, Brooks secured a position at the University of Manchester.
 In the letter of recommendation Rutherford wrote for Brooks' application, he noted that "next to Mme Curie she is the most prominent woman physicist in the department of radioactivity.
 Miss Brooks is an original and careful worker with good experimental powers and I am confident that if appointed she would do most excellent research work in Physics".

+Departure from physics

-However, Brooks decided to terminate her physics career for unknown reasons, giving room for speculation.
+Brooks decided to terminate her physics career for unknown reasons, giving room for speculation.
 In 1992, it has been suggested that "provinciality and social convention" turned her away from physics, while others have pointed out, that she had met women academics and could have continued research, "but she preferred conventional pleasures".